-I write about my high school geometry class, how my parents met, and my wife and I installing a faucet in the kitchen sink.
+I write about my high school geometry class, how my parents met, and the challenges of installing a new faucet in my kitchen sink.

 The past 2 years, I have led a poetry workshop with the poets Tara Lynne Groth and Bartholomew Barker, at the Holly Springs (NC) Cultural Center.
 Tara Lynne and Bart are experts at using prompts such as old post cards with actual messages written on the back, and 12-sided (or, if you prefer, dodecahedra) dice to prompt the audience to write about a particular month.
 Their prompts always get my poetic juices flowing.

 For me, I have the audience think back on significant (or less significant, but memorable) moments in their lives.
 I will share the details of this in a future post, but suffice it to say, there is a wealth of material in our personal histories.
 This is where I often go for my poems and the good news is that this store of ideas is growing every day.

 So, if you find yourself racking your brain for poetic subject matter, you may be, as the mythologist Joseph Campbell said, standing on a whale fishing for minnows.